stdiopt/egoe/README.md

 ## Packages

-- github.com/stdiopt/egoe/ecs it is the hub where systems interacts with each others, a kind of messaging bus
+- **github.com/stdiopt/egoe/ecs** it is the hub where systems interacts with each others, a kind of messaging bus
-- github.com/stdiopt/egoe/gl contains code from `golang.org/x/mobile/gl` mostly
+- **github.com/stdiopt/egoe/gl** contains code from `golang.org/x/mobile/gl` mostly
   the interface and gl constants and a partially implemented webgl wrapper as most of things were implemented on demand
-- github.com/stdiopt/egoe/systems/dom system that prepares the HTML page with the canvas and translate the user inputs
+- **github.com/stdiopt/egoe/systems/dom** system that prepares the HTML page with the canvas and translate the user inputs
-- github.com/stdiopt/egoe/systems/input currently it only have event types related to pointer and keyboard
+- **github.com/stdiopt/egoe/systems/input** currently it only have event types related to pointer and keyboard
-- github.com/stdiopt/egoe/systems/renderer intended to be platform agnostic but it currently have some exceptions for buffer transfer (wasm, js.CopyBytesToJS..) it will render entities with certain specific components world.{Transform,Operation,Material}
+- **github.com/stdiopt/egoe/systems/renderer** intended to be platform agnostic but it currently have some exceptions for buffer transfer (wasm, js.CopyBytesToJS..) it will render entities with certain specific components world.{Transform,Operation,Material}
-- github.com/stdiopt/egoe/world - contains the common data only components and events for the world {Transform,Operation,Material}
+- **github.com/stdiopt/egoe/world** - contains the common data only components and events for the world such as {Transform,Operation,Material}
-- github.com/stdiopt/egoe - the domain specific system and entities
+- **github.com/stdiopt/egoe** - the domain specific system and entities